 Your copy must support your value prop.
-Using a plain & vivid language makes it much easier for people to understand what you want to offer them.
+Using plain and vivid language makes it much easier for people to understand what you want to offer them.

 Don’t do it much technically because people focus on benefits, not features.
 If you craft copy that motivates visitors by supporting the value proposition, it’s effortless to direct people to CTA.